 Both male and female Bettas love to lounge around and nap.
 This is why hammocks and other bare surfaces are the ideal toys for them.

 When choosing a hammock, be sure to look for one that doesn’t have sharp edges that can cut into the fish’s tail, fins, and body.

 Even a black orchid crowntail Betta can get cut and wind up with tail or fin rot from these toys.

 Unfortunately, most plastic Betta hammocks on the market are far too thin and have many sharp surfaces on them.

 You are better off putting an upside-down glass dish in the tank or something else that has no sharp edges on it.

-- Moss Balls – When bettas aren’t napping, they will poke at things with their noses.
-Small-sized marimo moss balls make a good toy for bettas, especially if they are light enough to float.
+When Bettas aren’t napping, they will poke at things with their noses.
+Small-sized marimo moss balls make a good toy for Bettas, especially if they are light enough to float.